mikekeith52/scalecast/Contributing.md

 - More models added to the library, such as a genetic algorithm and the n-beats model
 - More example notebooks displayed on the [examples](https://scalecast-examples.readthedocs.io/en/latest/) webpage.
 If you fork the [scalecast-examples](https://github.com/mikekeith52/scalecast-examples) repository and submit a merge request with a good notebook that showcases scalecast, we will host it and give you credit.
 - Better unit testing before making distribution updates.
+- Fixing documentation typos and rewording for clarity.